xlladdins/xll/docs/Excel4Macros/APP.TITLE.md

 **Remarks**

--   The custom application title, followed by the individual workbook
+  - > The custom application title, followed by the individual workbook
     > title, will appear in the application title bar if the workbook is
     > maximized.

--   APP.TITLE does not affect DDE communications.
+  - > APP.TITLE does not affect DDE communications.
 You will still refer
-    > to the application as \"Excel\".
+    > to the application as "Excel".

 >